 Helen passed away January 6, 2020 in Chehalis, Washington.
 The family wishes to express gratitude to the staff and administrators of Woodland Village Memory Care and to Assured Home Hospice for the pleasant, compassionate care Helen received during her stay there.

 A private service will be held at a later date.

-To send flowers to the family of Helen Knoechel, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Helen Knoechel, please visit Tribute Store